Venezuela's Chavez fights young rival in re-election bid

 Chavez has made ample use of state resources to bolster his campaign, speaking for hours about the virtues of socialism in “chain” broadcasts that all public access channels are required to run.
 The electoral authority has demurely declined to regulate such broadcasts, calling them “institutional” messages.

-Despite complaints of Chavez’s advantages, opposition leaders say they see little risk of fraud during the electronic balloting itself.
+Despite complaints of Chavez’s advantages on the campaign trail, opposition leaders say they see low risk of fraud during the electronic balloting itself.
 There will be no formal international observation of the vote, though local groups will be present and voting centers will have witnesses from both sides.

-Chavez’s frequent vote victories over the last 14 years have undermined shrill opposition criticism that he is a dictator.
+Chavez’s frequent ballot box victories over the last 14 years have undermined shrill opposition criticism that he is a dictator.

 A win for Chavez could prompt a sell-off of Venezuelan bonds, which have risen steadily since June and jumped in recent weeks as investors bet on a possible Capriles win.

-Venezuela’s heavy borrowing has made its debt among the most actively traded emerging market bonds - creating an odd romance between Wall Street and one of the world’s most virulent critics of capital markets.
+Venezuela’s heavy borrowing has made its bonds among the most actively traded of emerging market debt - creating an odd romance between Wall Street and one of the world’s most virulent critics of capital markets.

 Capriles is promising to improve the country’s finances by cutting wasteful expenditures and halting politically motivated gifts to allied left-wing and anti-American nations.

-Additional reporting by Eyanir Chinea and Diego Ore; Editing by Kieran Murray and Cynthia Osterman
+Additional reporting by Mario Naranjo in Sabaneta; Editing by Kieran Murray and Cynthia Osterman